 A Laurencekirk-based weekly social group for people with mild cognitive impairment or early stage dementia.
-Members enjoy such activities as board games with Laurencekirk primary school pupils, music afternoons with the local pensioner’s group, talks and quizzes at Mearns community library and crafts of all kinds.
+Members enjoy such activities as board games and crafts, music afternoons with the local pensioner’s group, talks and quizzes at Mearns community library and crafts of all kinds.
 The group go on regular outings to venues such as Links Park in Montrose, St Cyrus Nature Reserve and the Grassic Gibbon Centre at Arbuthnott.

-Assisting the group members and organisers Sam and Denise are a number of dedicated older volunteers.
+Assisting the group along with staff members Sam and Denise are a number of dedicated older volunteers.
 As well as giving enjoyment and social contact to the members, it gives their families a bit of time to themselves each week.

-Launched in April 2019, the café is a free monthly event for people with dementia and their families, friends and carers, and any interested people in the community.
-Held mostly in Laurencekirk’s Masonic hall, it’s a place for people to get together for a sociable chat, cuppy and cake (and local strawberries in the summer!).
-Pupils and staff from Mearns Academy help with cake baking and serving, and our volunteers from Past Times group come along to help out too.
+First launched in Laurencekirk in April 2019 as the Mearns Memory Café, the café is a free event for people with dementia and their families, friends and carers, and any interested people in the community.
+It’s a place for people to get together for a sociable chat, cuppy and cake.
+We now have a monthly café in Laurencekirk and Portlethen, and twice-monthly in Stonehaven.

-The café includes optional activities such as crafts and board games, and special guests come along to offer extras.
+The cafés include optional activities such as crafts and board games, and special guests come along to offer extras.
 These have included sitting yoga and gentle exercise sessions, songs and music from Lathallan pupils and an art session with Quarriers.
 We also have information and advice from visiting organisations such as Citizens Advice and Alzheimer Scotland.

 Gentle Exercise Classes

 Our gentle exercise classes help older people maintain fitness and flexibility.
-We have two weekly classes in Stonehaven.
+We have two weekly classes in Stonehaven, run by Sheila Lanning.

 Stonehaven Lunch Club

-A weekly lunch club in Stonehaven run by volunteers, which allows local older people to get together for a sociable hot meal, chat and a cuppy.
+A weekly lunch club at a restaurant in Stonehaven town centre, where local older people get together for a sociable hot meal, chat and a cuppy.

 Join a Group

-If you would like to join any of our groups, or get more information about them, please contact us.
+If you would like to join any of our groups or activities, find out availability, or to get more information about them, please contact us.